Författare

 Charles Moore

-Charles Moore är en uppskattad författare inom Samhälle och politik och Biografier med totalt 9 böcker tillgängliga på Bokkollen, utgivna hos Penguin Books Ltd, Vintage, University of California Press.
+Charles Moore är en uppskattad författare inom Samhälle och politik och Kultur med totalt 9 böcker tillgängliga på Bokkollen, utgivna hos Vintage, University of California Press, Penguin Books Ltd.

-Bland verken finns Margaret Thatcher, som toppar listan över Charles Moores populäraste böcker.
+Bland verken finns Margaret Thatcher: The Authorized Biography: From Grantham to the Falklands, som toppar listan över Charles Moores populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
 Prova Margaret Thatcher – ett annat uppskattat verk av Charles Moore.